chroma-core/docs/docs/reference/Collection.md

 **Raises**:

-- `ValueError` - If you don&#x27;t provide either embeddings or documents
+- `ValueError` - If you don't provide either embeddings or documents
-- `ValueError` - If the length of ids, embeddings, metadatas, or documents don&#x27;t match
+- `ValueError` - If the length of ids, embeddings, metadatas, or documents don't match
-- `ValueError` - If you don&#x27;t provide an embedding function and don&#x27;t provide embeddings
+- `ValueError` - If you don't provide an embedding function and don't provide embeddings
 - `ValueError` - If you provide both embeddings and documents
 - `ValueError` - If you provide an id that already exists